zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-staged/obtain-compute-image-19c-staged.md

   ![Review page](images/review-page.png "Review page")

-16. In the **Run Apply on the created stack** section, select **RUN APPLY** to immediately provision the resources.
+16. In the **Run Apply on the created stack** section, select **Run Apply** to immediately provision the resources.

   ![Run Apply section](images/run-apply-section.png "Run Apply Section")

 17. Click **Create**.

     Resource Manager starts provisioning your compute instance.
 The **Job Details** page is displayed.
 You can monitor the progress of the job by viewing the details in the log.
-When the job is finished, the state reads **Succeeded**.
+The job is finished when the state reads **Succeeded**.

   ![Job Details page](images/job-details-page.png "Job Details page")

-18. Wait for the log to indicate that the Apply job has completed.
-The last line in the log contains the URL to access your compute instance.
+18. Scroll down in the log to the last line.
+This line contains the URL to access your compute instance via a browser.
 For example, your URL looks similar to the one below, with your own public IP address.
+Copy the URL (don't include `remote_desktop =`) to the clipboard and paste it where you can refer to it later if needed.

     ```
     remote_desktop = http://public-ip-address:6080/index.html?password=s0TGCvFfk9&resize=scale&autoconnect=true&quality=9&reconnect=true